matsch1/web/content/coding/_index.md

 ---
 title: "Coding"
 date: 2025-05-04
-description: "Collection of coding related stuff I want to share."
+description: ""
 draft: false
 ---

 Welcome to my **Coding** section!
-This is where I dump all the things I’ve painfully figured out, so you don’t have to.
+This is where I share everything that made me laugh, cry, or think—lessons I’ve painfully learned so you don’t have to

     This page and the posts are originally written in english.
     Other languages are translated automatically using DEEPL api.

-Click on a post below to dive in.